uwsbel/autonomy-research-testbed/docs/design/launch_system.md

 ## `art_<vehicle name>_launch/`

-Vehicle-specific launch files should be named following the above naming convention (`art_<vehicle name>_launch`), and should be structured in a similar way to `art_launch`.
-This means they should only define launch arguments, leaving the process of actually launching modules to the `art_shared_launch`.
+Vehicle-specific launch files should be named following the above naming convention (`art_<vehicle name>_launch`), and should be structured in a similar way to `art_dev_launch`.
+This means they should only define launch arguments, leaving the process of actually launching modules to `art_launch`.
 This is defined to allow for multiple vehicles with various missions, sensor suites, etc. to all be launched in similar ways and all live in the same repository.

 ## `art_<module>_launch/`